EVENTS AT SEA

 P&O Australia

 140 passengers reported illness consistent with norovirus during an 11 day cruise from Sydney.
-The cuise line was quoted as blaming poor personal hygiene among some passengers for the outbreak.
+The cruise line was quoted as blaming poor personal hygiene among some passengers for the outbreak.

 Illness